When you need change — and you need it to last

 If this resonates: let’s talk

 It can feel strange to bring your relationship into a room with a third person.
 Maybe it’s a last resort.
 Maybe it’s your first act of courage.
 You don’t need to have it all figured out.
-But if something in your dynamic feels broken, unsustainable, or ready to shift—this could be a place to begin.
+But if something in your relationship feels stuck, strained, or ready to shift, this could be a place to begin.

 Is this about saving our relationship or deciding to separate?